diamrem/shop-aws-be/README.md

 - [x] ES6 modules are used for product-service implementation.
 - [x] Webpack is configured for product-service.
 - [ ] SWAGGER documentation is created for product-service.
-- [ ] Lambda handlers are covered by basic UNIT tests (NO infrastructure logic is needed to be covered)
+- [x] Lambda handlers are covered by basic UNIT tests (NO infrastructure logic is needed to be covered)
 - [x] Lambda handlers (getProductsList, getProductsById) code is written not in 1 single module (file) and separated in codebase.
 - [x] Main error scenarious are handled by API ("Product not found" error).
 ------------
 # __FrontEnd__

-* FrontEnd with productList from HTTP API & images from S3 Bucket: https://d3ph6tvz43noms.cloudfront.net/
+* FrontEnd integrated with product service HTTP API & images from S3 Bucket: https://d3ph6tvz43noms.cloudfront.net/
-  _Evalution Criteria.4:Frontend application is integrated with product service (/products API)_

 FrontEnd Task-3 Pull Request : -